Does the Fendergrip work as easy as it looks?

 Also, be assured that no American jobs were lost by moving production overseas; former production staff are now in our sales department.

 EACH Fendergrip® is carefully hand assembled, inspected, and tested for perfect operation before packaging.

 Do Fendergrips require any maintenance?

 The stainless steel spring on the Fendergrip should push the button out quickly when released.
 If this is not happening, then you need to perform a little maintenance.
 Wash the Fendergrips in soapy water and rinse.
 Once completely dry, spray the upper and lower tracks of the trigger guard with silicone spray; this is the area that the black push button contacts, top and bottom.
 Work the silicone in by pushing the button several times; at first, it will sound "crunchy" but this sound will go away once the silicone is fully absorbed.
 Warning: Do not use a petroleum based lubricant!
-This will interact with the resin.
+This will interact with the resin and permanently damage the Fendergrip.
 Also, do not attempt to disassemble the Fendergrip, or spray Silicone inside the holes.

 Is the Fendergrip buoyant?